FC Zorya Luhansk: History

 In 1922 in the city of Luhansk was built a new stadium, possibly "on the personal order" of Vladimir Lenin and later named after him.
 In 1923 the workers of the Luhansk steam train factory of the October Revolution (hence – the club's logo with a locomotive) organized their football team "Metalist" which became the forerunner of today's Zorya.
 The following year there the championship of the newly created Luhansk okruha (district) was created.
 In the final game the collective city team of Luhansk was victorious against their rivals from the city of Snizhne, winning the title after extra time 1–0.
 In 1926, the All-Ukrainian Committee of the Mining Workers' council organized a team of Donbass miners, players from Kadiivka, for a tour in Germany (Weimar Republic).
 There the Donbass team won four of their eight games.
 The following year an international game took place in Luhansk, in which the city team was challenged by their rivals from Austria.
 The Donbas players lost the game.

 In 1936 the football teams "Metalist" and "Dynamo" (KGB team) merged to form the united Luhansk city-team which the following year was named Dzerzhynets.
 The name "Dzerzhynets" derives from the steam locomotive that was produced at the steam train factory FD – "Felix Dzerzhinsky".
 That year "Dzerzhynets" reached 3rd place in the Ukrainian second league.

 In 1937 "Dzerzhynets" won Ukrainian's second league and was promoted to the first.
 Moreover, it reached the 1/8 final of the Ukrainian Сup and the 1/16 final of the Soviet Cup.
-The team consisted of the following players: Klad'ko (coach), Grebenyuk, Svidyns'ky, Mazanov, Morozov, Krasyuk, Nosko, Movchan, Brovenko, Chernyavs'ky, Voloschenko, Lokotosh, Sytnikov, Evdokymov, Myroshnikov, Ischenko.
+The team consisted of the following players: Klad'ko (coach), Hrebenyuk, Svidyns'kyi, Mazanov, Morozov, Krasyuk, Nosko, Movchan, Brovenko, Chernyavs'kyi, Voloschenko, Lokotosh, Sytnikov, Yevdokymov, Myroshnikov, Ishchenko.

 In 1938 "Dzerzhynets" became champions of Ukraine after having won 9 games and drawn two.
-It was thus admitted to the Soviet First League.
+It was thus admitted to all-Union competitions, the 1939 Soviet Football Championship Gruppa B (second tier).
+It made its debut on Friday, 12 May 1939 in away match in Dnipro against Stal Dnipropetrovsk which Dzerzhynets lost 0:1.
+The goal was scored by Vasyl Hotselyuk.
+The team was composed of the following players: Pavlo Svidynskyi (goalkeeper), Mykhailo Sukharev, Semen Myroshnikov, Oleksandr Kulahin, Hryhoriy Nosko (all defenders), Mykola Krasyuk, Artavazd Akopyants (both halfbacks), Kostiantyn Pyrohov, Pyotr Buyanov, Mykola Lokotosh, Petro Yurchenko (all forwards).